adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "But, best of all," said Dorothy, "the wicked people have all forgotten their wickedness, and will not wish to hurt any one after this."

-"Still," said Tiktok, "other enemies may come to Oz some
+"Still," said Tiktok, "other enemies may come to Oz some day."

-day."

 "You are right," declared Ozma.
-"The deadly desert that

-surrounds us is not enough protection.
+"The deadly desert that surrounds us is not enough protection.
 The Wizard and Dorothy have both come here through the air.
 In time the airships may cause us trouble.
 Visitors can ruin our lovely fairyland.
-Tomor- row I will make a journey to the castle of Glinda the Good, and ask her advice."
+Tomorrow I will make a journey to the castle of Glinda the Good, and ask her advice."

 "May I go with you?" asked Dorothy, eagerly.